NVIDIAAICITYCHALLENGE/AICity_Team3/README.md

 This version is available only for Linux OS.There are no prerequisites for running our application as it is packed with all the required libraries.
 ### 4. Running the application
 To run our application:
-In the Traffic_Control folder just run testgui executable.From the graphic user interface you can select to load the sample/yours dataset and run the application
+In the Traffic_Control folder just run testgui executable.From the graphic user interface you can select to load the sample/yours dataset ,train, set your parameters and finally run the application.